 “The Ain Dah Yung Youth Lodge helped me learn how to pay bills and save money” stated Bear.
 “I wouldn’t have come here if it weren’t a Native program.
 It’s certainly important because not everyone has a perfect life or someone to go to for guidance.”

-90% of youth who come to the Youth Lodge finish H.S, continue their education, become self-sufficient, and finally leave homelessness behind them.
+Ninety percent of youth who come to the Youth Lodge finish high school, continue their education, become self-sufficient, and finally leave homelessness behind them.